Eslzzyl/pngme/README.md

 # Example

-Suppose I have an test.png at `./images/`.
+Suppose I have a test.png at `./images/`.

 ```Shell
 cargo run -- encode ./images/test.png "rust" "This is a secret message!" ./images/out.png